Privacy Policy

 You may be a past candidate or a candidate in process or you may have participated in our recruitment or other similar events.

-How we collect your data:
+How we collect your personal data:

-We may collect your data indirectly or from third parties: through recruitment agencies, social media searches (such as LinkedIn), research companies, client or supplier conversations, or referrals from other third parties.
+We may collect your personal data indirectly or from third parties: through recruitment agencies, social media searches (such as LinkedIn), research companies, client or supplier conversations, or referrals from other third parties.

-What data we collect:
+What personal data we collect:

-We do not mandate the collection of any Special Categories of Personal Data about you through this website (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
+We do not mandate the collection of any special categories of personal data about you through this website (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).

 where required by law;